rauljordan/eth-faucet/README.md

 Usage:
   faucet [flags]
 ```

+1. Sign-up for Google recaptcha in the admin portal [here](http://www.google.com/recaptcha/admin)
+2. Make note of the captcha secret key and the captcha site key
+3. Obtain your testnet private key where the faucet funds will be coming from in *hex string format* (such as 0xa8b01...)
+4. Obtain the address of your Ethereum node's HTTP API endpoint (by default, the faucet server uses http://localhost:8545 as the web3-provider)
+5. Run the faucet server with the required [parameters](#parameters)

 The faucet host an http JSON API on localhost:8000 by default and a gRPC server on localhost:500 for client access.
 Further customizations and required parameters are specified below: